SystemsGenetics/GEMmaker/README.md

 # GEMmaker

-The GEMmaker project is a [NextFlow](https://www.nextflow.io/) workflow that generates a file containing FPKM values for all genes in a genome annotation set.
+The GEMmaker project is a [NextFlow](https://www.nextflow.io/) workflow that generates a file containing FPKM values for all genes in each sample of an RNA-seq dataset.
-In other words, a Gene Expression Vector (GEV) for each sample is created.
-GEMmaker can automatically download these samples from [NCBI](https://www.ncbi.nlm.nih.gov/), or can operate on files that are stored locally.
+In other words, a Gene Expression Vector (GEV) is created for each sample.
+GEMmaker can automatically download samples from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra), or can operate on files that are stored locally.
 This workflow combines the [sratoolkit](https://www.ncbi.nlm.nih.gov/books/NBK158900/), [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), [Hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml), [Samtools](http://www.htslib.org/), and [StringTie](http://www.ccb.jhu.edu/software/stringtie/) software packages.
 The workflow expects the Lua-based [Lmod](https://lmod.readthedocs.io/en/latest/) software module system is installed with each software described above, making them available via the module system.
 In addition, user must have python3 and the python package [xmltodict](https://github.com/martinblech/xmltodict) installed.
-The GEMmaker workflow is setup to work with Illumina RNA-seq datasets.
+The GEMmaker workflow currently supports Illumina RNA-seq datasets.
 It is intended to be run on a high-performance compute cluster.

 For testing purpose, or for execution of a small dataset (or large dataset if sufficient storage is available), a Docker image is available that contains all of the necessary software components: https://github.com/SystemsGenetics/GEMmaker-docker

 Note: The GEMmaker worflow is not configured to use Hisat2/Stringtie to identify novel splice varients or gene models.
-It uses the existing predicted gene models as provided with the assembly annotation.
+It uses the existing predicted gene models as provided by a reference genome's assembly annotation.
+The following flowchart describes the steps in this workflow:

 ![flowchart](flowchartgen.png)